 Born in Riverside, California in 1976 but transplanted to Roselle, New Jersey shortly thereafter, Phil Ivey was introduced to poker young.
 His grandfather dealt from the bottom of the deck while he taught an eight-year-old Ivey Five-Card Stud, trying to hustle him out of becoming a gambler.

 It didn't work.
 By 16, he was playing backroom games for money.
 By 18 he had a $50 ID from a guy at his telemarketing job named Jerome Graham and was playing - a lot - at the live tables in Atlantic City.
 He spent so much time there players in the casino nicknamed him "No Home Jerome."

 His nickname, unfortunately, didn't progress very quickly to "Bringing It Home Jerome."
 He lost.
 And often.
 Things weren't great.
 There were times the rent was late, the hot water shut off, the electricity cut.

 But shortly thereafter, as with all feel-good stories (and you knew this was going that way ... he is Phil Ivey, after all), the tide turned.

-In 2000, at the age of 24, he took the leap to the big time.
-And never looked back.
+In 2000, at the age of 24, Phil Ivey made the leap to the big time and never looked back.
 In $2,000 No-Limit Texas Hold'em, he finished fifth.

-In $2,500 Pot-Limit Omaha, he sat down at the final table with poker legends Amarillo Slim Preston, David "Devilfish" Ulliott, and Phil Hellmuth and walked away with his first bracelet.
+In $2,500 Pot-Limit Omaha, he sat down at the final table with poker legends Amarillo Slim Preston, David "Devilfish" Ulliott and Phil Hellmuth and walked away with his first bracelet.

 And that was that.
 The Phil Ivey legend was born.